raspberrypilearning/anime-expressions/en/step_2.md

 **Try it:** Type some words into the left-hand side of the project below.
 The words you type will automatically appear on the webpage to the right.

-**Tip:** If you are using a mobile device you might have to click on the pencil icon to write your text then click on the refresh icon to view the output.
+**Tip:** If you are using a mobile device, you might have to click on the pencil icon to write your text and then click on the refresh icon to view the output.

 + What happens if you type multiple lines of text?
 + Would you like to view a webpage that looked like this?